yuexiaofeng/yuexiaofeng.github.io/_posts/2022-05-07-ai-notes-pca.md

 X_train, X_test, y_train, y_test = train_test_split(X, y, random_state=42)
 ```

-Taking a look at the training dataset shape: 112 entries, with 4 features each.
-Hence a 4-dimensional one:
+Taking a peek at the training dataset shape:

 ![iris_data_original](../assets/images/20220507/iris_data_original.png)

+It has 112 entries, with 4 features each, aka a 4-dimensional one then.

 To establish a baseline, let's see how the original dataset would do in a KNN classifier:

 ![iris_original_perf](../assets/images/20220507/iris_original_perf.png)

 OK, not too bad.
-11.5ms with 100% (1.0) accuracy from test sets.
+Finished in 11.5ms with 100% (1.0) accuracy from test sets.

 We now then start the PCA procedure.
-Since we're reducing a dimension, I'm gonna call it `dimension_reducer`(an even cooler name would be `dual_vector_foil`, but it seemed only working for 3D -> 2D[^fn2]).
+Since we're reducing a dimension, I'm gonna go ahead and call it `dimension_reducer`(an even cooler name would be `dual_vector_foil`, but it seemed only working for 3D -> 2D[^fn2]).

 ```python
 from sklearn.decomposition import PCA